RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/blog/prelude/component-2.png)

+This query is pretty ugly, especially since we're relying on string interpolation to connect two pieces of the data in the database.
+This is an unfortunate limitation of the tooling we've used for this experiment: SQLite's dialect of SQL has no way to dynamically control the sort oder using a relation, so we have to use Javascript string interpolation instead.
+Ignoring the technical limitations, once can imagine writing this in a more relational way that doesn't involve string interpolation at all.

 Now if we populate the list of tracks from this query, when we click the table headers, we see the table reactively update:

 <video controls="controls" muted="muted" src="/assets/blog/prelude/sort.mp4" playsinline="" />